Rosaleen Moriarty-Simmonds: Impact on the thalidomide-impaired community

-Moriarty-Simmonds has educated people through various means about thalidomide impairment.
-One way she has spread awareness about thalidomide impairment is through the TV drama, Call the Midwife.
-The story follows a nurse through the 1950s and 60s, and in Season 5 Episode 1, a thalidomide baby was born into a family.
-Moriarty-Simmonds says that the child "looks not dissimilar to me!"
-The producers of the show apparently used Moriarty-Simmonds' autobiography to make the show as accurate and educational as it could be.
-There is also a documentary, called Call the Midwife: The Casebook, which goes deeper into detail about some of the stories in the TV drama.
-Moriarty-Simmonds appears as herself, and talks about her own life and experiences being thalidomide impaired, and how that relates to the character Susie in the show.
-Moriarty-Simmonds' opinion was that the thalidomide storyline should have continued into Season 6 of Call the Midwife, to continue to provide exposure for people who are thalidomide impaired.
+Moriarty-Simmonds has educated people about thalidomide impairment through various means.
+One way she has spread awareness about thalidomide impairment is through the TV drama Call the Midwife.

+Season 5, Episode 1 of Call the Midwife, in which a thalidomide baby was born, was partially inspired by Moriarty-Simmonds's story.
+The producers of the show used Moriarty-Simmonds's autobiography to make it as accurate and educational as possible.
+In the 2017 documentary Call the Midwife: The Casebook, Moriarty-Simmonds appears as herself and talks about her own life, her experiences of being thalidomide impaired, and how they relate to the character Susie in the show.

-Moriarty-Simmonds campaigned for financial compensation for people affected by the Thalidomide epidemic.
-She advocates for funding for thalidomide impaired individuals, especially as they get older.
-She says, "I will need more care as I get older."
-A funding agreement for the Thalidomide Trust Health Grant (TTHG), was supposed to end in 2023.
-Moriarty-Simmonds says that extending the grant would be helpful for the thalidomide impaired community, and, "The cost of living for disabled people is phenomenal, so this health grant will let us buy essential equipment."
-These contributions to the community have led Moriarty-Simmonds to be a top contributor to the thalidomide impaired community.
+Moriarty-Simmonds campaigned for financial compensation for people affected by the thalidomide epidemic.
+She advocates for funding for thalidomide-impaired individuals, especially as they get older.
+While a funding agreement for the Thalidomide Trust Health Grant (TTHG) was due to end in 2023, Moriarty-Simmonds has argued that extending the grant would be helpful for the thalidomide-impaired community.

 Thalidomide Memorial

-The Thalidomide Memorial was created to honour and remember those who have been affected by the 1950s Thalidomide Crisis.
-It is located in Alexandra Gardens, Cathays Park, Cardiff, Wales.
+The Thalidomide Memorial was created in 2016 to honour and remember those who have been affected by the thalidomide crisis.
+It is located in Alexandra Gardens, Cathays Park, Cardiff.
 The memorial is a headstone engraved with words honouring the children who died due to thalidomide, those who still live with thalidomide impairment today, and their families and supporters.
-On Art UK, Moriarty-Simmonds is listed as the commissioner of the piece, and is seen in pictures on the Thalidomide Memorial website.
+On Art UK, Moriarty-Simmonds is listed as the commissioner of the piece and is seen in pictures on the Thalidomide Memorial website.

+Personal life

+Moriarty-Simmonds lives with her husband, Stephen Simmonds, in South Wales.
+Stephen was also born with thalidomide impairments, in his case affecting his legs.
+Stephen and Rosaleen had been friends since childhood.
+In 1995, the couple had their first child, James.